chicio/chicio.github.io/_posts/2017-12-08-react-native-multiple-instance-rctrootview.md

 }
 ```

-If we try to run the app now we will see something things very strange:
+If we try to run the app something very strange will happen:

 * if we do a live reload, we will see our **React components refreshed multiple times**
-* if we press cmd + ctrl + z in the simulator **2 dev menu will be shown**
+* if we press cmd + ctrl + z (shake gesture simulation) in the simulator **2 dev menu will be shown**

 ![React Native multiple dev menus](/assets/images/posts/react-native-multiple-debugger.gif "React Native multiple dev menus")